qazi0/real-time-disaster-management/code/victim_localization/tensorrt_inference/README.md

-## TensorRT Inference for YOLOv3 and v4 on AIDER-DETECT
+## TensorRT Inference for YOLOv3 and v4 on ODDER

 ### (Complete README to be added soon)

+TensorRT-accelerated inference with YOLOv3-Tiny and YOLOv4-Tiny models on the Object Detection Dataset for Emergency Response (ODDER)

 ### Setup | Building YOLO layer plugin
 Go to the `plugins/` directory and `make` the yolo layer plugin to generate `libyolo_layer.so`: